Our Blog

 Storage cost

 The key is to be organised with your storage and remove the data you won’t need anymore.
-So, your outdated excel spreadsheet from 2015 can probably be rehomed in the recycling bin.
+So, your outdated Excel spreadsheet from 2015 can probably be rehomed in the recycling bin.

 For many people, the cloud can be a bit of a mystery.
 It’s often spoken about in vague terms, and it can be hard to know where to start.
 But cloud storage is becoming increasingly popular, with more and more businesses and individuals using it to store their data.
 So, if you’re curious about how to get started with cloud storage, read on for some tips.